 The built-in CinemaMaster™ sound system uses audio-enhancing technology to create a complete sound across all frequencies.
 The 20-watt stereo speakers are housed in resonant sound chambers and are driven by BenQ Audio Enhancer’s algorithms for serious stereo sound.

 Setting up the BenQ W2000 is easy thanks to its ability to project from 4 different positions, the built-in zoom and multiple correction setting.

 It can handle front and rear projection from a table or ceiling.
 The adjustable feet make setting the right projection angle from a table pain-free.
-Pre-drilled mounting holes, on the other hand, allow for quick attachment it to ceiling mount (available separately).
+Pre-drilled mounting holes, on the other hand, allow for quick attachment to the best projector ceiling mount for your room.